Bench Talkies: Cast

+Production

+Karthik Subburaj, wanting his short films to be widely seen, had approached several theatres asking to screen them during feature film intervals, but was rebuffed.
+He later saw anthology films like Kerala Cafe (2009), 5 Sundarikal and Bombay Talkies (both 2013) which compiled various short films and was inspired to create one himself which became Bench Talkies.
+Over 2000 short films were submitted to Bench Flix, a website owned by Karthik where short films are uploaded for distribution, and a judge panel filtered it down to around 35, from which they chose the final six to feature in the film.

 Release

-The film was released on 6 March 2015 in Chennai, and in Bangalore on 13 April 2015.
+The film was released on 6 March 2015 in Chennai, and in Bengaluru on 13 April 2015.

 Reception

 M. Suganth of The Times of India rated the film 3 out of 5, stating that "The compilation of six films from six filmmakers in different genres makes it an entertaining experience."
-Baradwaj Rangan wrote for The Hindu, "The key word is amateur, so it won’t help to go in expecting professional-grade acting or craft.
+Baradwaj Rangan wrote for The Hindu, "The key word is amateur, so it won't help to go in expecting professional-grade acting or craft.
 What we can (must) do is see how these films fare in purely directorial terms."
 S. Saraswathi of Rediff.com gave 2 out of 5 stars stating "Bench Talkies is a very ordinary collection of short films.
 They fail to impress, leaving you with a sense of dissatisfaction."